This is a gear review about the Best Backpacking Stoves of 2023.

 When it comes to ease of use the integrated canister stove wins.
 It is an all-in-one stove system with pot burners, pot supports, ignitor, and wind protection all in one package.
 Just screw on the isobutane-propane canister and away you go.

 Integrated canister stoves like Jetboils are the clear winner here with liquid fuel stoves way down the list.
 Liquid fuel stoves need to be primed.
 This essentially means they need to be heated up before they work properly.
-Also, the jets need to be clean and matched to the correct fuel type.
+Also, the jets need to be cleaned and matched to the correct fuel type.

-When using poor quality alcohol fuel there have been many occasions that I have needed to prime the alcohol stove too.
+When using poor-quality alcohol fuel there have been many occasions that I have needed to prime the alcohol stove too.
 This involves pre-heating the stove and alcohol before it can burn.

 When in the high mountains of Mexico with low alcohol content fuel it can take a while for the stove to work properly.
 This happened to me a lot in cold temperatures.